rossshannon/weekly-weather-mcp/README.md

 ## Features

-- No separate configuration file needed; API key can be passed directly through environment variables or parameters
-- Support for querying weather conditions anywhere in the world
+- 🌍 Support for querying weather conditions anywhere in the world
-- Provides current weather and detailed 8-day forecasts (today + following 7 days)
-- Worldwide coverage
-- Hourly forecasts for the next 48 hours
+- 🌤️ Hourly forecasts for the next 48 hours
-- Daily forecasts with morning, afternoon, and evening data points
+- 📅 Provides detailed 8-day forecasts (today + following 7 days), with morning, afternoon, and evening data points
-- Weather summaries and precipitation probabilities
+- 🌧️ Weather summaries and precipitation probabilities
-- Detailed weather information including temperature, humidity, wind speed, etc.
+- 🌡️ Detailed weather information including temperature, humidity, wind speed, etc.
-- Support for reporting results in different time zones
+- 📍 Support for reporting results in different time zones
+- 🗂️ No separate configuration file needed; API key can be passed directly through environment variables or parameters

 ## Usage